Deepidoo/chromeos-demo/README.md

 https://chromeos.deepidoo.me/

+## Issues

+- Sometimes the Service Worker is not loaded ("unknown error"), but it doesn't prevent the rest of the code to perform the reboot.
+- Sometimes the app only show up a blank screen and stops working.
+No log, no error in console, just a blank HTML document.
+In this case the rest of the code is not executed and the Device is stuck until you reboot it manually.

 ## How to reproduce

 Simply run this app on a ChromeOS device using Kiosk mode.
-After a random amount of reboot (sometimes the very first one, more likely between 5 and 20 reboots), the app will show up a blank screen and stops working.
-No log, no error in console, just a blank HTML document.
+After a random amount of reboot (sometimes the very first one, more likely between 5 and 20 reboots), the app will